tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 into out;
 ```

-Using windows is simple.
-We need to define the window specifications, such as a 15 second clock-based
+To use a window we need to define the window specifications, such as a 15 second clock-based
 tumbling window called `15secs` as above.
 We can then create instances of these windows at runtime by
 applying those windows to streams.
 This is done in the `from` clause in `select` expressions.